FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/UPGRADES.md

 ## Sidecar

-While not critical, it is recommended to switch the Sidecar to use the new binary as well.
+> [!IMPORTANT]
+> This is a breaking change upgrade.
+Both the Sequencer and Sidecar MUST be upgraded to `seq-mainnet-1.5`.

 You will need to follow these steps:

-- Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-testnet-2.3) or obtain it from a reputable source.
+- Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-mainnet-1.5) or obtain it from a reputable source.
-- You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.4`.
+- You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-mainnet-1.5`.
 - Before the upgrade height (i.e. you can do it NOW since the sidecar is backwards compatible):
   - Stop the Sidecar process.
   - Swap the old binary with the downloaded binary.